ChunghaSung/JSdep/README.md

         * z3.time: analysis time
         * numConstraints.txt: number of constraints generated

+* make table1
+    - build a table1 used in the FSE paper using raw-data

+* make table2
+    - build a table2 used in the FSE paper using raw-data

+* make table3
+    - build a table3 used in the FSE paper using raw-data

 ===== You have to install the modifed version of Artemis we provide to run these comands below =====
-* make run-old-Artemis name=[filename]
+* make run-artemis name=[filename] iter=[iteration]
-    - run previous version of Artemis with a specified file
+    - run previous version of Artemis with a specified file and a specified iteration number
-* make run-dep-Artemis name=[filename]
-    - run modified version of Artemis with a specified file
-* make run-old-Artemis-all
-    - run previous version of Artemis with all files"
-* make run-dep-Artemis-all
-    - run modified version of Artemis with all files"
-* make run-Artemis name=[filename]
+* make run-artemis-all iter=[iteration]
-    - run previous and modified version of Artemis with a specified file"
+    - run previous version of Artemis with all files with a specified interation number
-* make run-Artemis-all
-    - run previous and modified version of Artemis with all files"